nanoframework/nanoFramework.Device.Bluetooth/README.md

 The device can either run as a Server or Client, but not at the same time.
 For example if you start a Watcher to look for advertisements from Server devices you will not be able to connect to those devices until the Watcher has been stopped.
-But you can recieve data from connected devices while Watcher is scanning.
+But you can receive data from connected devices while Watcher is scanning.

 For more information see relevant sections: -